 Overview

 In recent years, Patrick has focused his practice on the intersection of computer technology and life sciences.
-During this time, he has specialized in the preparation and prosecution of patent applications related to primary, secondary, and tertiary analysis of genomic data produced by next-generation sequencing machines such as those produced by Illumina Inc. In addition, Patrick has gained substantial experience preparing and prosecuting patent applications in other bioinformatics-related technologies, including the digital therapeutics technology space.
+During this time, he has prepared and prosecuted patent applications related to primary, secondary, and tertiary analysis of genomic data produced by next-generation sequencing machines such as those produced by Illumina Inc. In addition, Patrick has gained substantial experience preparing and prosecuting patent applications in other bioinformatics-related technologies, including the digital therapeutics technology space.
+A routine part of Patrick’s practice in the bioinformatics technology space includes advising clients on prosecution strategies that can be used to prepare and prosecute patent applications that will survive subject matter patent eligibility challenges at the U.S. Patent and Trademark Office (USPTO) under 35 U.S.C. § 101.

 Prior to joining Fish, Patrick’s previous legal work included both patent litigation and patent prosecution as an associate at a general practice law firm, and he also worked as a patent examiner at the USPTO, where he handled patent applications in the fields of database, data structures, and file management.

 Patrick also dedicates his time to pro bono causes.
-For several years, he has provided pro bono patent prosecution services to an inventor who, at the age of 14, created an innovative technology to fight cyberbullying on social media networks.
+For several years, he provided pro bono patent prosecution services to an inventor who, at the age of 14, created an innovative technology to fight cyberbullying on social media networks.
 The technology has since been used in over 1,500 schools around the world.

 *Admitted only in Virginia.
 Not admitted to practice in Washington, D.C.
 Work conducted in Washington, D.C., is directly supervised by a member of the Washington, D.C., bar or is limited to U.S. federal courts or agencies listed in admissions or otherwise authorized by law.